 pStroke is a serious burden for the health system and the affected individuals.
 Globally, around 16 million people per year experience a stroke for the first time, of which 5 million remain limited in their functionality and participation.
 Since improvements in functionality after a stroke take time and require many ...

 The rear suspension of the DXP chassis is subjected to a stress test on the ZHAW test bench.
 The results are used by Kyburz to improve the life of the individual components and the overall system.

 Trace gases Measurement by a VTOL

 The GeoForschungsZentrum Potsdam focuses on research in the field of exchange processes between soil and the atmosphere.
 In particular, the climate-relevant gases methane and CO2 in ground-level air layers are to be measured to make climate models more accurate.
-This is supposed to be done with unmanned aircraft (UAV).
-For flexible use even without ...
+This is supposed to be done with unmanned aircraft ...